For Jewish Tiger Cubs and Cub Scouts, grades 1-3

 The requirements that follow are subdivided into six categories: Jewish names, holidays, terms, symbols and objects, community helpers, and heroes.

 These categories were selected with several considerations in mind.
 A broad-based curriculum of Jewish life should include these elements.
 In addition, they should be sufficiently simple for first graders to manage and should appeal to youngsters of diverse interests.

 Needed resource materials should be readily available either in the library of a local synagogue, Jewish school, or community worker.
 Where none of these resources exists locally, it is recommended that one or two standard books on Jewish crafts, songs, holidays, etc., be purchased.

 Virtually all of the requirements should lend themselves to fulfillment at home with the active assistance of a parent.

 The total assignment should be completed within a 9-month time frame or sooner.

 Download an application form for the Maccabee Emblem.

-Download the workbook for the Maccabee Emblem.
+Download the requirements and workbook for the Maccabee Emblem.

 Download the requirements and workbook in fillable fields for the Maccabee Emblem.